 Preparation

-Peel the garlic cloves and slice the onions.
+Peel garlic cloves and slice the onions.

 Remove the yogurt from the refrigerator and let it come to room temperature.
 Whisk it well using a wire whisk.